Corporate Governance - Conduct

 Executive Officers and Directors of Ball should maintain the confidentiality of business information imparted to them in the course of their service to Ball, except to advance the legitimate business interests of Ball or where disclosure is legally mandated.

-Use of Company Assets
+Protection and Use of the Corporation’s Assets

 The Board or committees of its choosing oversees and the Directors and Executive Officers are responsible for the protection of Ball’s assets and their efficient use.
 Executive Officers and Directors should use Ball assets for legitimate business purposes of Ball and not for any unlawful or improper purpose.